Posted On November 22, 2017

 When we arrived at the emergency room of the hospital, they quickly examined him, determined there was a serious problem and handled it as if it were an emergency.
 They rushed him away for further tests and to be examined by other doctors, and the long “wait” began.
 They emerged periodically to ask all kinds of questions about my pregnancy, our family history, any traumas experienced during pregnancy, or infant deaths in the family, and so on.
 By 2pm that same afternoon, they came to inform us that he had been diagnosed with “Hirshsprungs Disease” and I was being informed and advised in a hurried manner as I began signing an endless amount of paperwork necessary for “emergency surgery”.
 They told me if I would have been 2 hours later, he would have died from perforated intestines, which were on the verge of “popping” when we arrived.

 It turned out this was just the first step in what would become a year long process.
 The first colostomy he had “failed”, and they had to perform a second one, which seemed to work.
-Due to the fact that he was so small they had trouble putting IV’s in, and had to surgically implant “main lines” into the main arteries of his neck and chest.
-He seemed somewhat stable, though he wasn’t gaining any weight or growing.
-He then started losing weight and becoming slightly lethargic, and after three months and a couple of exploratory surgeries, they told me “he should be getting better, but he’s not”, and they diagnosed him with “failure to thrive” and informed me that his major organs were beginning to shut down and that he was in the process of dying.
+Due to the fact that he was so small they had trouble putting IV’s in, and eventually had to surgically implant “main lines” into the main arteries of his neck and chest.
+He seemed somewhat stable, and had gained a few ounces, peaking out at 5lbs 4oz, and then began losing weight again.
+As he started losing weight he became noticeably lethargic, and after three months in the hospital and a couple of exploratory surgeries to try and determine if there were other problems, they told me “he should be getting better, but he’s not”, and they diagnosed him with “failure to thrive” and informed me that his major organs were beginning to shut down and that he was in the process of dying.
+I was completely beside myself with an overwhelming grief.